Recruiting & hiring solutions

 Responsibilities:

-• Conduct legal research and prepare legal documents.
+• Conduct legal research for corporate, compliance, and contractual matters.

 Requirements:

-• Juris Doctor (JD) degree from an accredited institution.
+• Juris Doctor (JD), LLB, or equivalent from an accredited institution.

 Don’t like this Job Description?